dapr/docs/howto/setup-state-store/setup-postgresql.md

 ## Create a PostgreSQL Store
 Dapr can use any PostgreSQL instance.
 If you already have a running instance of PostgreSQL, move on to the [Create a Dapr component](#create-a-dapr-component) section.

-1. Run an instance of PostgreSQL
+1. Run an instance of PostgreSQL.
 You can run a local instance of PostgreSQL in Docker CE with the following command:

      This example does not describe a production configuration because it sets the password in plain text and the user name is left as the PostgreSQL default of "postgres".